 Part two: Create custom fields in the background

-Now, let's enter the Anqi CMS backend and create some custom fields.
+Now, let's go to the Anqi CMS backend and create some custom fields.

-An form will pop up at this moment, you need to fill in the detailed information of the fields:
+At this moment, a form will pop up, you need to fill in the detailed information of the fields:

-After filling in, click “Confirm” to save this custom field.
+After filling in, click "OK" to save this custom field.
 You can repeat this process to add more required custom fields to your content model.

-Now, when you enter 'Content Management' and select the corresponding model category (e.g., 'Product Model'), and click 'Add Document' or 'Edit Document', you will see these newly created custom fields in the collapsible box of 'Other Parameters'.
+Now, when you enter the 'Content Management' section, select the corresponding model category (for example, 'Product Model'), and click 'Add Document' or 'Edit Document', you will see these newly created custom fields in the 'Other Parameters' collapse box.
 Content editors can fill in the corresponding information for each document here.

-We will mainly call custom fields in two ways:
+We will mainly call the custom field in two ways:

-1. Directly access by field name (for known and independent fields)
+1. Directly call by field name (for known and independent fields)

-If you know the 'Call Field' name of the custom field, and the value of this field is usually single (such as 'Brand', 'Author'), you can use it directly in the template.archiveDetailorarchiveThe dot syntax to call it.
+If you know the name of the custom field's "call field" and the value of this field is usually singular (such as "brand", "author"), you can use it directly in the template.archiveDetailtags orarchiveThe dot syntax to call it.

 {# 假设当前页面是产品详情页,直接通过archive对象调用自定义字段 #}